 Around this time, we purchased a second filling machine to keep up with demand—but we had no place to plug it in.
 These machines required a special electrical hookup that we didn’t have.
 We discussed various options before making an urgent call to the electrician to remedy the situation.

-At one point, we’d been waiting on a big delivery of shea butter when we heard the truck carrying our shipment had been in an accident and tipped over on the highway.
-An email arrived in my inbox with the subject “order delay.”
+At one point, we’d been waiting on a big delivery of shea butter when we heard the truck carrying our shipment had been in an accident and had tipped over on the highway.
+An email arrived in my inbox with the subject “Order delay.”
 Inside was a photo of the highway strewn with boxes of shea butter.

 The demands of maintaining an efficiently operated, scalable production facility were enormous, and it felt like there was a new one every day.
 What had begun as making was now manufacturing.
 The continuous multitasking drained me and made me feel less effective; instead of focusing on one thing and doing it well, I was continuously trying to juggle it all.

 Our teams and consultants, despite their positive attitudes, were being pushed to the max.
-Schmidt’s had grown to the point where it made sense to hire industry veterans into executive leadership positions, like a COO and CEO, and that option was certainly on my radar.
+Schmidt’s had grown to the point where it made sense to hire industry veterans for executive leadership positions, like a COO and CEO, and that option was certainly on my radar.
 Michael was resistant about making too many new hires, but in order to sustain the company’s expansion, we needed help.

 In February, around the same time that we launched in Target and Walmart, we also met with an investment bank to explore getting connected with interested investors.
 Schmidt’s had been self-funded and profitable since the beginning, but we were reaching the limit of what we could accomplish independently.
 To sustain the growth ahead—including getting to the next level, Costco (COSTCO!)—we’d need financial support.
 The upfront cash it would require to fulfill an opening order from Costco alone would be tremendous.
-No fast-growing business like ours has that kind of money just sitting around, so, naturally, we couldn’t fund the 400,000 deodorant sticks (490 pallets, each with 270 packs, each with 3 sticks per pack!)
-We began exploring other options for funding and paying closer attention to the incoming letters of interest from investment firms.
+No fast-growing business like ours has that kind of money just sitting around, so, naturally, we couldn’t fund the four hundred thousand deodorant sticks (490 pallets, each with 270 packs, three sticks per pack!)
+We began exploring other options for funding and paid closer attention to the incoming letters of interest from investment firms.

 Shortly after Gabriella joined the team at the end of 2016, we made plans to scale Schmidt’s production with a contract manufacturer (I use the terms “co-packer,” “co-manufacturer,” and “contract manufacturer” interchangeably, referring to the same thing).
 The deodorant was my creation, and I’d been personally responsible for overseeing and managing it from the beginning.
 But it was time to share that responsibility.
 We’d successfully produced those opening orders for Target and Walmart, but we needed support to keep up with demand.
-Our goal was to have the contract manufacturer fulfill orders for those accounts, along with a few others, while the Portland production team managed the rest.
-This would enable us to meet demand, as well as continue innovating and releasing limited edition products via our Portland facility.
+Our goal was to have the contract manufacturer fulfill the large orders for those accounts (along with a few others), while the Portland production team managed the rest.
+This would enable us to meet demand, as well as continue innovating and releasing limited-edition products via our Portland facility.
 Having a co-manufacturer also meant we’d have a backup in the event of a disaster.
 What if something tragic were to hit, like a natural disaster impacting the warehouse?
 We couldn’t afford not to have a safety net.